 Continue reading National Hispanic Heritage Month Playlist 2 (Teacher Resources)

 September 15 to October 15 marks National Hispanic Heritage Month in the United States.
 To help students learn about the culture and contributions of Hispanic and Latino Americans, we have a playlist full of assignments that are ready to assign!

 15 de septiembre al 15 de octubre marcas Mes Nacional de la Herencia Hispana en los Estados Unidos.
 Para ayudar a los estudiantes a aprender sobre la cultura y las contribuciones de los hispanos y latinos, tenemos una lista de las asignaciones que están listos para asignar!

 Here you will find assignments in both English and Spanish./ Aquí encontrará las asignaciones en Inglés y Español.

-Continue reading National Hispanic Heritage Month Playlist 1
+Continue reading National Hispanic Heritage Month Playlist 1 (Teacher Resources)